microsoft/mu_basecore/Readme.rst

 Entered Development:
   2019/12/5

-Anticipated Stabilization:
+Stabilized:
-  January 2020
+  2020/03/18

 Branch Changes - release/201911
 ===============================

-Breaking Changes-dev
+Breaking Changes
 --------------------

 - 4k alignment is no longer part of the standard configuration and will need to be added to platform DSCs as a build option

-Main Changes-dev
+Main Changes
 ----------------

 - The pcd gPcAtChipsetPkgTokenSpaceGuid.PcdRealTimeClockUpdateTimeout was moved from gEfiMdeModulePkgTokenSpaceGuid

-Bug Fixes-dev
+Bug Fixes
 -------------

 - None